The Lot of the Soldier Prisoner During the First World War

 World War I and the Hague Convention

 The First World War commenced in July 1914 with the assassination of Archduke Ferdinand and his wife by a Serbian organization called the Black Hand.
-This precipitated a crises and the world war commenced.
-The Russians came on the side of the Serbs while Germany seizing an opportunity invaded France in the west.
-The Ottoman empire on its last legs sided with the Central powers.
+This precipitated a crisis and the world war commenced.
+The Russians came on the side of the Serbs, while Germany seizing an opportunity to invade France in the west, started the offensive.
+The Ottoman Empire on its last legs sided with the Central powers.

-Prior to the war the nations had signed the Hague Convention in 1907, regarding treatment and internment of POWs during a war.
+Before the war, the nations had signed the Hague Convention in 1907, regarding treatment and internment of POWs during a war.
 The convention was not signed by the Ottoman Empire which later joined the Central Powers during the First World War.

 Germany and POWs

 The German drive in the west was unprecedented and large numbers of POWs were captured.
-The speed of the German offensive surprised even the Germans themselves and the large scale surrender and capture of POWs on the western front saw millions of POWs being captured.
+The speed of the German offensive surprised even the Germans themselves and the large scale surrender and capture of POWs on the western front saw millions of soldiers being made POWs.

-In the east the German armies were equally successful and large numbers of Russian POWs were captured.
-Within the first 6 months of the war more than 1.3 million POWs were captured.
+In the east, the German armies were equally successful and large numbers of Russian POWs were captured.
+Within the first 6 months of the war, more than 1.3 million POWs were captured.
 Accommodating so huge a population of POWs was a difficult proposition for Germany and other powers.
-Feeding the POWs was a bigger problem as the German state was blockaded by the Royal Navy.
+Feeding the POWs was the bigger problem, as the German state was blockaded by the Royal Navy.
 The German ports facing the North Sea and teh Baltic were made inoperative.